210-436-3673 or 210-436-3346

 We particularly recommend the UT system's Copyright Crash Course.

 Copyright is only one issue of concern in the world of scholarly communication.
-Our periodicals librarian, Marcella Lesher, has developed the following guide with links to information relating to this important topic:
+We provide the following guide with links to information relating to this important topic:

 This guide was originally developed by retired librarian Kathy Amen.